 7. Click 'Review and launch' below to continue.
 Here you can review your choices.
 We will be changing some settings in 'Security groups' to allow for port 3338 and a custom port for remote desktop (optional).
 Setting a custom port for remote desktop will require changing the registry in windows but we will show you how to do this later.
 For now we will keep the default RDP port OPEN, and add three more ports TCP 3338, UDP 123, and TCP 9833.

-8. Click 'Edit security groups' and click 'add rule' three times to add three more rules.
-Under port range add:
+8. Click 'Edit security groups' and click 'Add Rule' three times to add three more rules.
+For custom TCP ports select Type 'Custom TCP ' and for custom UDP rules select Type 'Custom UDP ' and Under port range add:

-port UDP 123 which allows your computer to sync its time with an external Network Time Protocol (NTP server).
-Having a properly synced clock is important as otherwise, peer nodes might ban you.
+Port UDP 123 which allows your computer to sync its time with an external Network Time Protocol (NTP server).

 For all ports under 'Source' select 'Anywhere' for now.
 This can later be changed to only allow connections from a selected IP such as your home IP address.Then click 'Add Rule' then 'Review and launch' to complete: